-- There will be equality of access for all pupils to OLoL CMAT Schools. - The curriculum will represent the diverse nature of society, encourage tolerance and respect and will take local context into consideration. - Pupils and staff all contribute towards a happy and caring environment, supported by parents, where everybody shows respect for and appreciates one another as individuals without prejudice.
+- There will be equality of access for all pupils to OLoL CMAT Schools. - The curriculum will represent the diverse nature of society, encourage tolerance and respect and will take local context into consideration. - It is important for pupils to live alongside and show respect for a diverse range of people.
+CMAT Schools will foster good relationships between pupils who share and pupils who do not share a relevant Protected Characteristic. - Pupils and staff all contribute towards a happy and caring environment, supported by parents, where everybody shows respect for and appreciates one another as individuals without prejudice.